Posted March 9, 2017

-In our last blog, Chief Technology Officer Allan Thomson and Principal Data Scientist Dr. Jamison Day discussed threat intelligence and security telemetry for assessing targeting attacks.
+In our last blog, Chief Technology Officer Allan Thomson and Principal Data Scientist Dr. Jamison Day discussed Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. and security telemetry for assessing targeting attacks.
 Today, they delve into different threat correlation techniques security professionals can use to assess targeted attacks.

 Threat correlation identifies new cyber threat insights by associating events from multiple data sources.
 There are many approaches to automating threat correlation between threat intelligence indicators and network flow data.
 Each has its benefits and drawbacks.

 Manual Threat Correlation

 Given the vast amount of known threat indicators and level of network activity today, automation has become a necessity.
 It’s often difficult and time consuming for human analysts to efficiently manage large amounts of granular data and a wide range of cognitive biases.
 Therefore, manual threat correlation is often too slow to keep up with the amount of data generated, results include a high number of false negatives and positives, and outputs are not always reproducible.